 The possibility of processing an image in such a parallel, simple fashion without higher-level understanding of the scene reinforces my belief that such low-level processing is of importance in dealing with a number of features of images.
 Amongst these are shading, stereo disparity, focus, edge detection, scene segmentation and motion parallax.
 Some of this kind of processing may actually happen in the primate retina and visual cortex.
-The implications for image analysis are that it may well be that a number of such pre-processing operations should be performed automatically for the whole image to accentuate or extract certain attributes before one brings to bear the more powerful, but tedious and slow sequential goal-directed methods.
+The implication for image analysis may well be that a number of such preprocessing operations should be performed automatically for the whole image to accentuate or extract certain attributes before one brings to bear the more powerful, but tedious and slow sequential goal-directed methods.